 Co-op games can reward you like no other genre.
 Games offer up magic in lots of different guises, but working with a friend to achieve a goal is, arguably, where they really shine.
 But what are the titles that will really pull friends together and offer the best group-based thrills?

 Not feeling terribly sociable?
 Then check out the best PC games, which includes some of the finest solo experiences you'll ever find.

 The best co-op games are the ones that let you explore new worlds with a buddy by your side, triumph over evil as a team, introduce a novice to the wonder of the medium, or simply beat each other over the head with questionable weaponry for kicks.
+Single-player games can be a life-swallowing hoot, but those virtual victories taste all the sweeter when you share them with friends.
+So embrace companionship and say so long to playing solo.
 These are some of the very best co-op games for you to share with your favourite people.

 Here are the best co-op games:

 - Divinity: Original Sin 2

 If the PC launch of Destiny 2 has been your first introduction to Bungie’s colossal console game, then you may have initially been a bit confused.
 As you can read in our Destiny 2 PC review, its paper-thin plot fails to tell an interesting yarn, there aren't a huge amount of activities to do, and you will have seen pretty much everything it has to offer in around 30 hours.
 Think of the game as a social space for your buddies, though - the online equivalent of a bar where you can shoot aliens - and it all comes together as one of PC's best co-op games.